its7amo/clean-and-green-website/replit.md

   - Direct payment links included in all reminders
   - Tracking of reminder count and last sent date to prevent duplicates
   - Hourly scheduler checks for eligible invoices
+  - **Customizable Email Templates**: Admins can customize subject and body for all 3 reminder levels
+    - Editable templates for 3-day, 7-day, and 14-day overdue reminders
+    - Support for placeholders: {{customerName}}, {{invoiceNumber}}, {{amountDue}}, {{daysOverdue}}, {{paymentLink}}
+    - Falls back to professional default templates if left blank
+    - On/off toggle to enable/disable payment reminders globally
 - **Customer Autocomplete**: Manual booking form includes searchable dropdown to select existing customers, automatically filling email, phone, and address to prevent duplicate customer records
 - **Search Functionality**:
   - Customers table: Search by name, email, or phone number with instant filtering